jnylen/mide/README.md

 # MIDE - mise development environment

-Basically a docker buildtag for mise (formerly rtx) stuff.
+Mise is a Rust-version of asdf that is more user-friendly.
+It automatically installs plugins that are needed.

+MIDE is a docker image that includes mise and additional stuff for building your local development environment.

 Based on OCDE.
-Mise is a Rust-version of asdf that is more user-friendly.
-It automatically installs plugins needed.

 ## Prerequisite